Homeschooling In Maryland

 Time4Learning can help families in Maryland comply with the state’s homeschooling laws in several ways.
 If you choose the portfolio option to homeschool, Time4Learning’s automated grading and recordkeeping can help you stay organized and ready when it comes time to create a homeschool portfolio.

 As far as curriculum is concerned, homeschoolers in Maryland are free to use any curriculum or combination of instructional materials and resources.
 Time4Learning allows you to make the most of that freedom with our flexible, online curriculum.
 Our comprehensive curriculum includes math and language arts that correlates to all state standards, as well as science, social studies, and more.
-Starting in fourth grade, students have free access to our online art program, Time4Art.
 High schoolers can also choose from electives like health and economics.

 Below are a few of the features that make Time4Learning a popular choice for homeschoolers in Maryland.